 “The sporting life of Mademoiselle Marvingt is of a most extraordinary kind.
 Swimming, cycling, mountain climbing, ballooning, flying, riding, gymnastics, athletics, fencing -- there is not a single sport in which she does not shine.
 Where coolness, courage, and skill are required, in the aerodrome, on the mountains, in the sea, at the fencing school, she is always to be seen in the front rank.”

 --“The World’s Greatest Sportswoman,” Forest and Stream, 1913

-Marie Marvingt's stature as an all-around athlete and recordwoman was validated by the 1910 gold medal awarded to her by the French Academy of Sports for her expertise in all sports.
+Marie Marvingt's stature as an all-around athlete and recordwoman was honored by the French Academy of Sports in 1910, when it awarded her a gold medal for her expertise in all sports.
 Yes, all sports.
 She remains the only individual so honored.